AISemanticsStudy/lmpm/README.md

 LMPM runtime is only responsible for routing messages between workers correctly, guaranteed by the underlying logical clock.

-It is worth mentioning that LMPM is **not**:
+While LMPM prioritizes correctness and abstraction, its architecture enables performance through:
-- designed this way to be performant
+- Decoupled coordination and computation planes
-- designed this way to be scalable
+- Direct worker-to-worker communication bypassing the runtime
-- designed this way to be easy to use
+- Optimized routing based on logical clock dependencies

-Instead, LMPM is designed this way to be **correct by construction and abstraction**.
+LMPM is designed to be **correct by construction and abstraction** while maintaining practical performance for distributed AI systems.

 So even a seasoned AI research might find LMPM to be off-putting at first glance.
 Once the syntax barrier is crossed, you would find LMPM has exactly right separation of concerns between:
 - system state evolvement logic
 - inductive bias definition and enforcement
 - distributed execution

-And perfectly heal the pain points in building gigantic AI-like systems and developing an new ML with complex yet reasonable inductive bias.
+And perfectly address the pain points in building gigantic AI-like systems and developing an new ML with complex yet reasonable inductive bias.

 ## Consensual Programming introduced by LMPM